ericecarter/MEAN_Marty/README.md

 server enter the following into the command line: $ webdriver-manager update

-To run Protractor first start the server with: $ node start
+To run Protractor first start the server with: $ node server

 Then in another command line window enter: $ protractor